 Cataracts are extremely common and can be removed with cataract surgery.

 If you live in the greater Los Angeles area and suffer from one of these common eye conditions, it may be time to consider treatment options to help regain your vision and reduce dependence on visual aids like glasses and contact lenses.
-For more information regarding long-term solutions for your vision problems, request a consultation with Dr. Rex Hamilton at the Santa Monica Eye Medical Group today!
+For more information regarding long-term solutions for your vision problems, request a consultation with Dr. Rex Hamilton at the Hamilton Eye Institute today!